The key word is reliable.

 The most common alternative boils down to using a private messaging system.

-The technique works like this: you place your message on an on-line service of some sort – perhaps even your own web server – and then email a link to the message, instead of the message itself.
+The technique works like this: you place your message on an online service — perhaps your own web server — and then email a link to the message instead of the message itself.
 In order to read your message, the recipient must click on the link and visit the web server holding the message.
-That visit can be reliably logged.
+That visit can be logged.

-Exchange Server is another kind of private messaging system.
-People on an Exchange Server-based system (for instance, at a business) sending to others on that same system can often get reliable notification that email has been read or opened.
+An exchange server is another kind of private messaging system.
+People on an exchange server-based system sending to others on that same system (for instance, at a business) can get reliable notifications that the email has been read or opened.

-But if the email message can simply be read on its own, without requiring external resources – just by showing up in someone’s inbox – there’s just no way to know with 100% certainty whether or not the message was delivered, opened, read, or ignored completely.
+But if the email message can simply be read on its own without requiring external resources — just by showing up in someone’s inbox — there’s no way to know with 100% certainty whether or not the message was delivered, opened, read, or ignored completely.

 How open tracking can still be valuable

-As I mentioned, I have open tracking on The Ask Leo!
-Newsletter.
-You’re probably wondering why I do so, if it’s so unreliable?
+As I mentioned, I use open tracking on my newsletter.
+You’re probably wondering why I do so if it’s so unreliable.

 To begin with, I don’t care about specific opens.
-I can’t know with 100% certainty whether or not you’ve opened my newsletter.
-And that’s OK.
+For example, I don’t know with 100% certainty whether you’ve opened my newsletter.

-What I do care about is trends over time.
-If this week’s newsletter shows that 50% of the newsletters were opened (meaning that my logo and signature were displayed when someone opened the newsletter), and then next week that drops to 25%, I care about that.
-I care about that a lot, as a matter of fact.
+What I care about is trends, and I don’t need 100% open tracking for that.
+If this week’s newsletter shows that 50% of my subscribers opened their newsletters (meaning my logo and/or signature were displayed), and next week that drops to 25%, I care about that.
+I care about that a lot.

-This kind of aggregate trend over time is what open rates are really good for, and you’ll find that almost every newsletter you receive likely has some form enabled.
-We’re not looking at you, specifically, but we are looking how our subscribers, as a group, are reacting to what we provide.
-A sudden drop in open rates can mean many things, ranging from terribly uninteresting content to filters that have decided that email was spam.
+Open rates are great for this kind of trend analysis.
+Almost every newsletter you receive has some form of it enabled.
+Again, we’re not looking at you, specifically; we’re looking how our subscribers as a group are reacting to what we provide.
+A sudden drop in open rates can mean many things, ranging from uninteresting content to filters that have decided our email was spam.

-And hopefully, from that we learn what you find most interesting and engaging, and more likely to be delivered to your inbox instead of your spam folder.
+What it means is that the email publisher needs to pay attention and address the issue.
+Hopefully, we learn what you find most engaging and what is more likely to be delivered to your inbox instead of your spam folder.

 Do this